vietanh85/hadoop-docker/README.md

 TBD

 ## Todos
-- [x] Ablitiy to run in Pseudo-Distributed Operation
+- [x] Ablitiy to run Pseudo-Distributed Operation
-- [ ] Ability to run in Cluster Operation
+- [ ] Ability to run Cluster Operation
 - [ ] Enable Docker Swarm to run and deploy in multiple hosts